textadventures/quest/docs/complex_commands.md

 As Quest will only match an object if it is present, so we do not need to check if the hook is present, it must be if Quest found it (and you may choose not to check number 1; does the player need the cord in his inventory or should the command work if the cord is lying on the ground?).

+There is a design consideration here.
+If you have some cord and tie it to a hook, you could still hold the other end of it.
+However, you cannot take it to another room, so it is better to assume the player is not holding it and cannot pick it up once it is tied to the hook.
+This means that the last condition does not need to be tested - if the player is holding the cord it cannot be already tied.

-For these four conditions, we convert them to a if/else if/else cascade, at each step testing if it is not so (lines starting with two slashes are comments, by the way):
+For the first three conditions, we convert them to a if/else if/else cascade, at each step testing if it is not so (lines starting with two slashes are comments, by the way):

 ```
   // 1.
 The player has the first object
   if (not object1.parent = player) {
-    msg("You are not holding " + GetDisplayName(object1) + ".")
+    msg("You are not holding " + GetDisplayAlias(object1) + ".")
   }
   // 2.
 The first object is the cord
   else if (not object1 = cord) {
-    msg("You cannot tie the " + GetDisplayName(object1) + " to anytthing.")
+    msg("You cannot tie the " + GetDisplayAlias(object1) + " to anytthing.")
   }
   // 3.
 The second object is the hook
   else if (not object2 = hook) {
-    msg("You cannot tie anything to the " + GetDisplayName(object2) + ".")
+    msg("You cannot tie anything to the " + GetDisplayAlias(object2) + ".")
   }
-  // 4.
-The cord is not already tied to the hook
-  else if (GetBoolean(object1, "tiedtohook")) {
-    msg("You've already done that.")
-  }
   // Everything checked, so do it
   else {
     msg("You tie the cord to the hook.")
+    cord.take = false
+    cord.parent = player.parent
     cord.tiedtohook = true
-    code.take = false
-    cord.parent = player.parent
   }
 ```